martintufte/rubiks-cube/README.md

     * 3D graphics
     * Host the web-application
     * Use TypeScript instead of Streamlit for frontend
-    * Database to store personel algorithms and attempts
+    * Database to store personal algorithms and attempts
     * Tool for scrambling.
 (Implement the official WCA scrambling generator)
     * Tool for shortening a sequence of moves
     * Tool for finding insertions? (by Baiqiang: [git](https://github.com/Baiqiang/333.fm))